-We extend you a warm welcome!
-We are a new community of prayer, sponsored by Catholics in the Diaspora, gathered to worship together and be refreshed to spread the Good News of Jesus to all.
-As a new organization, we are growing and are excited to be engaged in this apostolic activity.
+Welcome!
+St. Dominic's is a new community of prayer in the American National Catholic Church, sponsored by Catholics in the Diaspora, gathered to worship together and be refreshed to spread the Good News of Jesus to all.
+We are growing and excited to be engaged in this apostolic activity.
 All are welcome here.
 Bring your heart, your dreams, and your gifts; join us.

 Parish Mission Statement

 To live as a Catholic Community, inspired and guided by St Dominic de Guzmán in prayer and study, to preach the Love of God to all we meet; to raise up the fallen, bring the experience of God's love to the brokenhearted and disenfranchised; to worship with joy.